pierpaolobirdi/fh_report-dcsserverbot-plugin/README.md

 ---

+## Requirements

+- [DCSServerBot](https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot) v3.x or later (by Special K)
+- Foothold campaign (by Leka) active on at least one DCS instance

+---

 ## Installation

-### Requirements

-- [DCSServerBot](https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot) v3.x or later
-- Foothold campaign active on at least one DCS instance

 ### Fresh install